-Doug McGinn graduated with a maths degree in 1991 and was aiming for a high-flying, high-paying actuary position.
+For our inaugural Disability Practice in the Spotlight, we talk to Doug McGinn.
+Doug graduated with a maths degree in 1991 and was aiming for a high-flying, high-paying actuary position.
 Instead he took up a temporary position of Disability Liaison Officer with the University of Tasmania.
 Twenty-three years later Doug continues to work with the University as a Disability Adviser, and has no regrets about staying in a job where the satisfaction of knowing you are making a difference in peoples’ lives far outweighs an actuary’s pay-packet.
 He has seen many times over, how the organisation of appropriate supports and accommodations can be essential life changers for some students.

 “When students come back after finishing their studies and give me the feedback that without my assistance they wouldn’t have got their degree and wouldn’t have got their job – that’s when I know I’ve really made a positive difference in someone’s life, and assisted them to reach their potential.
 That’s priceless” said Doug.

 Whilst Doug has many years’ experience in the role it still presents the opportunity for him to learn and develop.
 Every year he continues to work with different types or manifestations of disability or health conditions that he has never heard of before.
 For example, this year Doug has been working with his first student with selective mutism.

 Even with the more common types of disability, Doug knows the critical importance of being open and informed by the student’s experience of their disability.
 “No two students are the same, and no two disabilities are exactly the same” says Doug.
 He does not assume what students need, or try to jump in and short-cut the process.
 But what he does do is use his experience to emphasise to the students, and to give examples of what can and has worked previously for other students with similar requirements.